- What is microlearning?

 👉 5.
 Engages parents

 Microlearning lesson modules, which are usually digital, are easily accessible to parents.
-As a step towards stress-free parenting they give a quick sneak-peek to what students are learning in the classroom, without overwhelming parents.
+As a step toward stress-free parenting, they give a quick sneak-peek at what students are learning in the classroom, without overwhelming parents.

 This helps students avoid learning gaps, as they are better supported by parents. 💪